chryzsh/DarthSidious/from-network-access-to-domain-admin.md

 We're looking for the good stuff here, the domain controllers.
 In big domains there are usually several.

+Other things to look for are port 443 as SSL certificates often contain domain names.

 ## Get a domain user

 **Goal: Get domain user access**